 Take a look:

-1. They’re beautiful.
 This is the first thing that you’ll notice when you see a tree that’s well cared for.
 It’s like having a piece of artwork right there in your yard for you to see and enjoy anytime you’re home.
 Its beauty is also shared among your neighbors and the people in your community.

 Take a picture of a house with a tree nearby, and then look at that same picture with the tree edited out.
 Notice the difference in how you perceive the property?

-2. Since they’re beautiful, a property with trees becomes much more valuable.
 Home buyers are often willing to pay extra for a property with a tree or two.
 In general, a landscaped property is 5% to 20% more valuable than their non-landscaped counterparts.
 If you’re a home seller, you really don’t want to remove a tree unless you really have to, since having that tree can really help in selling your home to buyers with families.

-3. Trees can lower energy expenses as well.
 In the summer, having trees around to provide shade for your house can reduce your air conditioning costs.
 It’s been found that the cooling power of even a single tree shades your home is equivalent to having 10 room-sized air conditioners operating around your house for 20 hours a day.

 These savings aren’t just limited to summer either.
 In the cold season, the windbreak function of the tree can keep the home from getting too cold, so you don’t have to use as much fossil fuel for your furnaces.
 As a bonus, you can even harvest the fallen branches as firewood.

-4. Trees can calm us down.
 You can debate and argue why this is true, but what’s undeniable is that it is true that we feel restful and at peace when we’re around trees and greenery.
 Studies have already indicated that having trees around can provide concrete benefits.
 Traffic can calm down.

 It can speed up your recover time if you’ve had surgery, since it’s been found that patients who have a view of trees out their windows actually heal faster and with fewer complications than patients who can only see buildings outside their windows.